eventnetusa/eventnet/src/_work/snausages.md

 ---
 client: Snausages
 sort_order: 17
-headline: Snausages takes over with Dog Day at Mets Park
+headline: Snausages Dog Days in the Park
-tagline: (insert)
+tagline: 'Snausages took over ## baseball stadiums with Dog Day in the Park which included appearances by Snocrates, doggie contests, doggie goodie bags and more.
+Partnerships with local animal shelters were developed to extend the program’s reach and donations were raised to support local efforts.'
 subheadline: (Insert)
 hero_image_path: /uploads/mets-game-august-20-2005-040.jpg
 types: